Monday, February 8, 2016 through Monday, February 22, 2016

 Weekdays offer a sneak peek at Lan Su's 2016 events and activities, including Cuisines of China, Lan Su in Bloom, Chinese Fun and Games, and more.

 Please note: For the safety of visitors, volunteers, and staff, entry may be limited at peak times of visitation to meet fire code regulations.
 Expect lines at times on opening day and weekend days.
-Plan for the most auspicious visit by arriving early!
+Plan for the most auspicious visit by purchasing admission tickets ahead of time and arriving early for your favorite activities!
 "Rolling in the Wealth" orange and coin rolling is limited to the first 100 visitors.

 Chinese New Year presented by